Billingsgate Fish Market: In culture

 The infamously coarse language of London fishmongers made "Billingsgate" a byword for crude or vulgar language.
 One of its earliest uses can be seen in a 1577 chronicle by Raphael Holinshed, where the writer makes reference to the foul tongues of Billingsgate oyster-wives.
 A "Billingsgate" was defined in a 1736 dictionary as "a scolding impudent slut".
 Isaac Cruikshank's 1805 cartoon, A New Catamaran Expedition!!, depicts an army of fishwives crossing the sea and threatening the French, with the central boat being named The Billingsgate Cutter.

 The painting Billingsgate Fish Market by George Elgar Hicks portrays the interior of the market in 1861.
 It was displayed in the Royal Academy Exhibition of 1861 at the National Gallery.
 The market is depicted during Tudor times in Rosemary Sutcliff's 1951 children's historical novel The Armourer's House.

-The writer George Orwell worked at Billingsgate in the 1930s, as did the Kray twins in the 1950s.
+The writer George Orwell is said to have worked at Billingsgate in the 1930s, although this is disputed.
+The Kray twins worked at the market: Ronnie collecting empty boxes and Reggie as a salesman.
+Comedian Micky Flanagan also worked as a fish porter there for a short time.